 ADULT NOVELS: COMMERCIAL & LITERARY

 Between 80,000 and 89,999 words is a good range you should be aiming for.
-This is a 100% safe range for literary, romance, mystery, suspense, thriller and horror.
+This is a 100% safe range for literary, mainstream, women’s, romance, mystery, suspense, thriller and horror.
 Anything in this word count won’t scare off any agent anywhere.

 Now, speaking broadly, you can have as few as 71,000 words and as many as 109,000 words.
 That is the total range.
 When it dips below 80K, it might be perceived as too short—not giving the reader enough.
 It seems as though going over 100K is all right, but not by much.
 I suggest stopping at 109K because just the mental hurdle to jump concerning 110K is just another thing you don’t want going against you.
-And, as agent Rachelle Gardner pointed out when discussing word count, over 110K is defined as “epic or saga.”
+And, as agent Rachelle Gardner (Books & Such Literary) pointed out when discussing word count, over 110K is defined as “epic or saga.”
 Chances are your cozy mystery or literary novel is not an epic.
 Rachelle also mentions that passing 100K in word count means it’s a more expensive book to produce—hence agents’ and editors’ aversion to such lengths.

 80,000 – 89,999: Totally cool